 Just like anyone else, six-figure women can go through rough periods, but, overall, they’re a happy bunch.

-Their conversation are sprinkled with words such as “lucky”, “happy” and “grateful”.
+Their conversations are sprinkled with words such as “lucky”, “happy” and “grateful”.

 Many Were Insecure, Feeling Like They Need to Do More